abc579/simple-git-lfs-server/README.md

 you can always pull that particular object by issuing this command: `git lfs pull --include "testing_stuff.bin"` If everything went fine, you should see the original file now and not the text pointer.

-Note: run `make clean` to remove all object files and executables created.
+Note: you can run `make clean` to remove all object files and executables created. _This will not delete the file directory._

+Second Note: if you do not plan to use the server anymore, do not forget to remove the file directory where all files are going to be stored.
+Remember, the one we specified in `LFS_FILE_DIRECTORY`.

 # Worklog